 Recent research shows that one of the “inactive ingredients,” POE-15, may be much more toxic than Glyphosate.
 See http://www.sott.net/article/260165-New-Study-Roundup-more-toxic-than-officially-declared

-I recently learned that the VAST MAJORITY of conventionally-grown wheat (that is, virtually all wheat that is not certified organic) is drenched with Roundup to kill the wheat plants prior to harvesting!
+It has been reported that the majority of conventionally-grown wheat (that is, virtually all wheat that is not certified organic) is drenched with Roundup to kill the wheat plants prior to harvesting.
 Thus, the huge number of people who have discovered that they feel worse when they eat wheat and attribute their problems to gluten sensitivity may actually be feeling worse due to the Roundup residues in conventional wheat!
-Based upon this I strongly advise not eating wheat products unless they are organic.
 See

 for more on this important concern.